 What is eribulin?

-Eribulin is used to treat breast cancer that has spread to other parts of the body.
+Eribulin is used to treat breast cancer that has spread to other parts of the body (metastatic).

 Eribulin may also be used for purposes not listed in this medication guide.

-Eribulin can lower blood cells that help your body fight infections and help your blood to clot.
-You may get an infection or bleed more easily.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, cough, pain or burning when you urinate).
+Eribulin can weaken (suppress) your immune system, and you may get an infection or bleed more easily.
+Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, cough, or painful urination).